-- SMCs are not fully active in MDM.

-- Non availability of food grain in advance i.e. buffer stock at school level.
+- SMCs are not fully active in MDM. - Non availability of food grain in advance i.e. buffer stock at school level. - Shortage of monitoring staff at District, block and cluster level. - Drinking water problem in some hilly areas. - Non-Availability of Gas connections and inadequate supply of LPG. - Low cooking cost/Low honorarium of cooks.

-- Involvement of teachers.

-- Shortage of monitoring staff at District, block and cluster level.

-- Drinking water problems.

-- Inadequate supply of food grain.

-- Non-Availability of Gas connections and inadequate supply of LPG.

-- Low cooking cost.